MCP Server

 Authentication

 Every request must include the x-api-key header with a valid API key.
-API keys are created in Settings > API Keys and are scoped to a workspace (and optionally to a single company).
+Any workspace member can create API keys in Settings > Profile > API Keys; each key is scoped to a workspace (and optionally to a single company) and is bound to the user who created it.

 | Header | Required | Description |